 As stated in the Stanford Bulletin, "All requirements for a master's degree must be completed within three years after the student's first term of enrollment in the master's program (five years for Honors Cooperative students).
 Students pursuing a coterminal master's degree must complete their requirements within three years of their first quarter of graduate standing."
 See the Bulletin for further information.

-Required courses for master's degrees in the Graduate School of Education are listed on the appropriate Master's Program Proposal.
+Required courses for master's degrees in the Graduate School of Education are listed on the appropriate page of the Master's Handbook.
 Students choose electives in consultation with their faculty advisor based on relevance to the degree program and the student's academic interests.

-NOTE: English for Foreign Students (EFSLANG 600 level) and Athletics, Physical Education and Recreation (ATHLETIC) courses are subject to Activity Unit limitations and cannot be applied to the master's degree.
+NOTE: English for Foreign Students (EFSLANG 600 level) and Athletics, Physical Education and Recreation courses cannot be applied to the master's degree.

 Some programs have a culminating project requirement for the Master's degree.
 Students will receive specific instructions from their Program Director and advisor on this requirement, which is generally due sometime in the last quarter of study.
-Upon completion of the Master's project, students will be required to submit a Master's Thesis Submission form to the Master's Programs Officer.
-The form is available from the Master's Programs Officer or on the Graduate School of Education website.
+Upon completion of the Master's project, students will be required to submit a Project Submission form to the Master's Programs Officer.
+The form is available on the Graduate School of Education website.

-At the beginning of the student's expected final quarter, the Master's Programs Officer will provide each student with a formal review of his or her progress toward fulfilling all degree requirements.
-It is each student's responsibility to follow up on the timely submission of any outstanding degree requirements in order to confer his or her degree.
+At the beginning of the student's expected final quarter, the Master's Programs Officer will review each student's final program proposal and update the student on their progress toward fulfilling all degree requirements.
+It is each student's responsibility to resolve any issues pertaining to their course enrollment and complete any outstanding degree requirements in order to confer his or her degree.